Robotic Surgery Procedures in Staten Island, NY

 - Pulmonary lobectomy: This involves the removal of an anatomic lobe of the lung and is the most common definitive treatment for lung cancer.

-- Wedge resection: A wedge-shaped section of the lung is removed along with complete removal of a tumor, similar to a lumpectomy for a breast tumor.
+- Wedge resection: A wedge-shaped section of the lung is removed along with the complete removal of a tumor.

 - Esophageal reflux surgery: Acid reflux happens when contents from your stomach move up into your esophagus.
 Surgery is performed to tighten and reinforce the lower esophageal sphincter (LES) to prevent this and its long-term effects.